 - Transference-focused psychotherapy is the theoretical process of transferring emotions from one person to another.
 “The therapist can see how someone interacts with people through transference and then use this information to help them build healthier relationships,” Dr. Dannaram said.

 - Medications, which help manage emotions as symptoms.
-Antipsychotics can help with anger and irritability, mood stabilizers can balance mood, antidepressants treat depression, and anxiolytics help with anxiety.
+Antipsychotics can help with anger and irritability, mood stabilizers can balance mood swings, antidepressants treat depression, and anxiolytics help with anxiety.

 The bottom line

-With borderline personality disorder, people can have unstable thoughts, irrational beliefs and difficulty maintaining relationships.
+People who live with borderline personality disorder, otherwise known as emotionally unstable personality disorder (EUPD), can have unstable thoughts, irrational beliefs and difficulty maintaining relationships.
 It’s a challenging mental health issue for both people who have it and their loved ones, but treatment can help.
-To learn more about BPD and other behavioral health issues, contact a health care provider at Banner Health.
+To learn more about BPD and other behavioral health issues, contact a mental health professional at Banner Health.